AutoScout24/autostacker24/examples/yaml-stack.md

 ## Example YAML Template
-Not that in YAML `@` is a reserved character so if it is the first character in a string you have to quote the string.
+Note that in YAML `@` is a reserved character so if it is the first character in a string you have to quote the complete string.

 ```yaml
 # AutoStacker24 YAML CloudFormation Template